seblj/nvim-formatter/README.md

 be a table of filetypes that it should not format as an injected language.
 The example will for example not format Rust regions in a markdown file.

-### Notes:

-By default `nvim-formatter` will format the buffer async and not block the editor.
-When the result from the formatter comes back, it only inserts the changes if there hasn't been any changes in the buffer while it was running the formatter.
-To format synchronously, use `FormatSync`

 ### Format on save

 To enable format on save, you can set an option `format_on_save` to true or a